pytest-dev/pytest-bdd/README.rst

                 Lines
             Then the text should be parsed with correct indentation

-Step is considered as multiline one, if the **next** line(s) after it's first line, is indented relatively to the first line.
+A step is considered as a multiline one, if the **next** line(s) after it's first line is indented relatively to the first line.
 The step name is then simply extended by adding further lines with newlines.
 In the example above, the Given step name will be: